The Gibb River Road has become so popular in recent years, it is rather busy these days.

 Fuel and supplies are available at several points along the Gibb, and so are tyre and mechanical repairs.

 But even if the idea of your vehicle breaking down on the Gibb River Road is not as scary as it used to be, it's still a major inconvenience.
 And a rather costly one as well.

 There have been seven deaths on the Gibb River Road since 1993.
 And every year travellers do get themselves into trouble because their inexperience is combined with lack of knowledge and lack of preparation.
 Don't ruin your holidays through a road crash!

 However, you do need a permit if you want to enter the Kalumburu Aboriginal community, and you have to organise it before you leave.
-Any of the Kimberley tourist information centres can do that for you, or you can do it online at the Department of Aboriginal Affairs.
+This Entry Permit to travel through Aboriginal Land is issued by the Department of Aboriginal Affairs.
 It is free and should only take a day or two to process online.